AboutFigureonly

 Restorative Yoga helps to combat the physical and mental effects of everyday stress and eases common ailments such as headaches, backaches, anxiety, and insomnia with the use of restful poses and deep breathing techniques.
 It is practiced mostly lying down.
 Many props are provided to support the joints in a variety of positions, such as backbends, twists, and forward folds.
 This is a good practice for someone who wants to be in stillness for longer periods of time in a restful way.
 All levels are welcome.

-Vinyasa in sanskrit means linking movement with breath.
+Vinyasa is a Sanskrit word that means linking movement with breath.
 Vinyasa is a fluid, rhythmic practice that will have you moving like water.
 Expect a deep exploration of poses, including standing postures, arm balances, backbends and inversions.
 Leave feeling clear and calm, with a greater release of your surface tension and a deeper understanding of the inner stillness that is always available when we challenge ourselves to dive deeper.
-These classes are suitable for beginners with a strong base line fitness as well as experienced practitioners.
+These classes are suitable for beginners with a strong baseline fitness as well as experienced practitioners.

 Yin Yoga